 8 Tips on How to Keep Your Cat Away From Plants

-Many approaches have been put forward on how to keep cats out of plants and there is one which is very common yet dangerous to the cat.
+Many approaches have been put forward on how to keep cats out of plants and there is one that is very common yet dangerous to the cat.

 It involves spraying your plants with cayenne pepper or chili powder.
 This approach is very common on the internet and I have heard many people talk about it by word of mouth as a recommendation.